 We believe that our marketing, sales and advertising activities make an important contribution to medicine by informing our customers of treatment options based on the most recent scientific information and findings from rigorous clinical studies.

 Our sales and marketing practices are governed by external laws and regulations and industry codes of conduct, and by our own global Code of Conduct, our corporate policies and procedures, and our Global Compliance Program.
-Our Compliance Program seeks to address and prevent inappropriate practices, and we evaluate our policies and practices as appropriate.
+Our Global Compliance Program seeks to address and prevent inappropriate practices, and we evaluate our policies and practices as appropriate.
 Our practices are monitored and compliance is enforced to ensure that our interactions with customers and consumers help inform their decisions accurately and in a balanced manner.
 We believe that compliance with all policies governing scientific, business and promotion-related activities, in letter and spirit, is a corporate and individual responsibility of the highest order.
 Through our ethical behavior, we strive to ensure that scientific information predominates in prescribing decisions.

 The key principles of our Guiding Principles for Ethical Business Practices Involving the Medical and Scientific Community are as follows:

-- We provide current, accurate and balanced information about our products; we share sound scientific and educational information; and we support medical research and education.
+- We provide current, accurate and balanced information about our products; we share sound scientific and educational information; and we support medical research and education

 - Our employees are prohibited from offering health care professionals items of personal benefit, such as tickets to sporting events, support for office social events, or gift certificates for stores or golf outings.
 Where permitted, we may occasionally provide health care professionals with approved educational items that are not of substantial monetary value and that are intended primarily for educational purposes.
 Such materials may include medical textbooks, medical journals and anatomical models.

-- A company representative may offer occasional modest meals to health care professionals in connection with an informational presentation; however, such meals must be in accordance with local codes and regulations.
+- A company representative may offer occasional modest meals to health care professionals in connection with an informational presentation; however, such meals must be in accordance with local codes and regulations

 Our sales representatives must provide truthful, non-misleading information in their interactions with the medical and scientific community.
-Our compliance program is consistent with applicable laws and regulations, and is aligned with the International Federation of Pharmaceutical Manufacturers & Associations (IFPMA) Code of Pharmaceutical Marketing Practices, as well as with regional and country industry codes, such as the Pharmaceutical Research and Manufacturers of America (PhRMA) Code and the Compliance Program Guidance for Pharmaceutical Manufacturers, published by the Office of the Inspector General, U.S. Department of Health and Human Services.
+Our compliance program is consistent with applicable laws and regulations, and is aligned with the International Federation of Pharmaceutical Manufacturers & Associations (IFPMA) Code of Practice, as well as with regional and country industry codes, such as the Pharmaceutical Research and Manufacturers of America (PhRMA) Code and the Compliance Program Guidance for Pharmaceutical Manufacturers, published by the Office of the Inspector General, U.S. Department of Health and Human Services.
 In addition to our global Code of Conduct and our Guiding Principles for Interactions with Health Care Professionals, we have several mechanisms in place to minimize noncompliance and foster ethical promotional practices:

 Hiring people with the right values, and then reinforcing those values: We look for people who believe in a value system similar to ours.
 In our interview process, we try to ascertain how candidates make decisions.
 We are interested in people who will want to commercialize our medicines and vaccines based on the merits of our products and the applicable science.